garnet-org/jibril-kitab/research/runtime-security/valkyrie-response.md

 Valkyrie’s evaluation across diverse platforms (Intel i7-7700, i9-11900, i7-3770) and attack types reveals its robustness in throttling time-progressive attacks while minimizing disruptions from false positives.

-Unlike traditional methods that risk premature termination (e.g., a 3% false positive rate implies 3/100 processes halted), Valkyrie’s resource-throttling approach `ensures benign processes recover with minimal overhead`—average slowdowns of less than 1% for single-threaded and 6.7% for multi-threaded SPEC benchmarks, compared to 1.5X–4X overheads from migration-based responses.
+&#x20;Unlike traditional methods that risk premature termination (e.g., a 3% false positive rate implies 3/100 processes halted), Valkyrie’s resource-throttling approach `ensures benign processes recover with minimal overhead`—average slowdowns of less than 1% for single-threaded and 6.7% for multi-threaded SPEC benchmarks, compared to 1.5X–4X overheads from migration-based responses.&#x20;

-Its configurability, allowing trade-offs between security (attack throttling) and performance (slowdown tolerance), enhances applicability across domains, from critical systems needing rapid termination to general-purpose systems prioritizing usability.
+Its configurability, allowing trade-offs between security (attack throttling) and performance (slowdown tolerance), enhances applicability across domains, from critical systems needing rapid termination to general-purpose systems prioritizing usability.&#x20;

-By decoupling response from detection accuracy, Valkyrie enables lightweight detectors, suitable for resource-constrained environments, and outperforms conventional strategies that rely solely on complex ML models.
+By decoupling response from detection accuracy, Valkyrie enables lightweight detectors, suitable for resource-constrained environments, and outperforms conventional strategies that rely solely on complex ML models.&#x20;

 This paradigm shift toward post-detection response mechanisms opens new research avenues for practical cybersecurity, addressing the inherent limitations of detection efficacy and offering a scalable, generalizable solution to the false positive dilemma in runtime attack mitigation.